 Lip Augmentation is now de rigour in certain social circles.
 It’s because the power of fuller-looking lips is usually appealing.
 Having a slightly fuller lip shape not only enhances your entire face, it may even help reduce vertical lines above your lips and leave you looking younger.
-So if you’ve fallen in love with the idea of having fuller lips, you’ll want to read on to discover the latest lip filler trends and lip beauty predictions for 2018.
+So if you’ve fallen in love with the idea of having fuller lips, you’ll want to read on to discover the latest lip filler trends and lip beauty predictions.

-TOP LIP FILLER TRENDS & PREDICTIONS FOR 2018
+TOP LIP FILLER TRENDS & PREDICTIONS

 History of Lip Augmentation and Lip Filler Injections

 - Even during tribal days, people found bigger lips attractive and tried all sorts of methods to ensure their lips protruded.

 - Tribes around the globe used various materials in their “early lip augmentation” attempts (many still do).

 - They put bones, sticks and other materials through their upper and lower lips.
 Lip augmentation also wasn’t limited to any particular gender; men and women alike were wanting bigger lips.

 It seems that for many centuries, having bigger, luscious or even noticeably protruding lips was seen as enhancing beauty and attractiveness.